datacleaner/datacleaner.github.io/index.md

 #### A Data Quality eco-system

 Pluggability and Connectivity are keywords for the open source design philosophy of DataCleaner.
 The application delivers not only out-of-the-box functionality, but also hosts an eco-system of community driven application extensions integrations, shared content and more.

-#### Commercial upgrades and support

-Head on over to the [DataCleaner commercial site](https://www.quadient.com/products/quadient-datacleaner) for more information about Professional and Enterprise editions of DataCleaner.